Vanbliser/studypadi/README.md

 StudyPadi is more than a quiz app; it’s a learning ecosystem designed to help users prepare for exams and assessments by providing a customized and interactive learning experience.

+## Project

+### Technlogies and packages used
+- MySQL database
+- Redis cache and message broker
+- Celery: Asynchronous task queue.
+Used to handle sending OTP to email using redis as the broker
+- pyotp: For generating Time based OTP
+- django rest framework
+- django rest framework simple jwt

 ## API Documentation

 ### Account Authentication